JohnnyDalvi/PathOfMartialWeapons/README.md

 Option 1 (Chrome only) - unpacked chrome extension:

-* Download the folder named "poe2-JDBowFilter" and unpack it;
+* Download the repository and unpack it;
 * Inside google, go to Manage Extensions;
 * Activate Developer Tools (top right of the manage extension screen);
-* Load Unpacked (select the root folder named "poe2-JDBowFilter" that you unzipped);
+* Load Unpacked (select the folder named "poe2-JDBowFilter" that you unzipped);

 -> This method will add a button to access this extension inside the extension icon to the right of the search bar, just press it whenever you finished your search for a bow in the trading website and it will evaluate your results;